Negativistic Personality Disorder: Unveiling the Truth

 Negativistic personality disorder, formerly known as the passive-aggressive personality disorder, is not a American Psychiatric Association (APA) recognized personality disorder.
-Earlier, negativistic personality disorder was championed for inclusion in later versions of the DSM by a few members of the personality disorder committee.
+Earlier, negativistic personality disorderย was championed for inclusion in later versions of the DSM by a few members of the personality disorder committee.
 However, as with many personality disorders, The American Psychiatric Association excluded the negativistic personality disorder, like its predecessor passive-aggressive personality disorder, from the final version of the DSM.

 During discussions, the committee renamed passive-aggressive personality disorder to negativistic personality disorder, by expanding the focus of the disorder they intended to encourage DSM inclusion.
 The renaming to negativistic personality disorder was accompanied by changing the focus of the disorder, amplifying attention to “the negative attitudes thought to underlie passive-aggressive behavior” (Hopwood & Wright, 2012).

 The American Psychiatric Association describes negativistic personality disorder as “a personality disorder of long standing in which ambivalence toward the self and others is expressed by such means as procrastination, dawdling, stubbornness, intentional inefficiency, ‘forgetting’ appointments, or misplacing important materials.
 These maneuvers are interpreted as passive expressions of underlying negativism” (APA Dictionary of Psychology).
+This definition highlights how deeply ingrained these behaviors are within an individualโs psyche and how they manifest as subtle yet impactful forms of resistance against societal expectations or personal obligations.

-Negativistic Personality Disorder Symptoms
+โNegativistic Personality Disorder Symptoms

 Symptoms common to the negativistic personality disorder include: